near/NEPs/README.md

 Spec changes are ultimately done via pull requests to this repository.
 However, in an effort to keep the pull request clean and readable, please follow these instructions to flesh out an idea.

 1. Sign up for the [governance site](https://gov.near.org/) and make a post to the appropriate section.
 For instance, during the ideation phase of a standard, one might start a new conversation in the [Development » Standards section](https://gov.near.org/c/dev/standards/29).
+The other suggested category in the governance forum is the [Development » Proposals section](https://gov.near.org/c/dev/proposals/68).
 2. The forum has comment threading which allows the community and NEAR Collective to ideate, ask questions, wrestle with approaches, etc. If more immediate responses are desired, consider bringing the conversation [to Discord](https://near.chat).
 3. When the governance conversations have reached a point where a clear plan is evident, create a pull request, using the instructions below.